-Councils have a major role in ensuring your parents get the help they need, whether it is through the services they commission or deliver.
+Councils have a major role in ensuring young parents get the help they need, whether it is through the services they commission or deliver.
 Health visitors, family nurse partnerships, early years, children’s centres, youth services and the voluntary sector all have a key role to play.

 Every year around 20,000 teenagers give birth.
 If you include those born to mothers in their early 20s, the total tops 100,000.
 Like all parents, young mothers and fathers want to do the best for their children.